xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 useradd  -m -c "Slurm workload manager" -d /var/lib/slurm -u $SlurmUSER -g slurm  -s /bin/bash slurm
 ```

-install munge packages
+# install munge packages
 ```
 #PowerTools is a CentOS repository.
 On RHEL 8 we have the CodeReady
 subscription-manager repos --enable codeready-builder-for-rhel-8-x86_64-rpms yum install munge munge-libs munge-devel

 ```
+# MUNGE configuration and testing

-On the Head/Master node (only) create a secret key to be used globally on every node (see the Munge_installation guide):
+* On the Head/Master node (only) create a secret key to be used globally on every node
+* Securely propagate /etc/munge/munge.key (e.g., via SSH) to all other hosts within the same security realm:
+* Make sure to set the correct ownership and mode on all nodes:

 ```
 sudo yum install rng-tools -y
 sudo rngd -r /dev/urandom